Italian Cities To Visit In March

 Bologna

 Bologna, the food capital of Italy, is a city that should not be missed, especially in March.
 The city’s many food markets, such as the Mercato delle Erbe, offer a wide variety of fresh produce and local specialties.
 Bologna’s famous dishes, such as tortellini, ragù, and mortadella, are at their best during this time of year.
 Additionally, Bologna’s historical sites, such as the Piazza Maggiore and the Two Towers, are less crowded in March, making for a more enjoyable experience.
-(See Also: Cheapest Cities To Visit In Germany)
+(See Also: Best Cities To Visit In Tn)

 Naples